Skip to main content

 Heart Attack

-About every 40 seconds, someone in the United States has a heart attack.1 Michigan had 24,618 heart attack hospitalizations for people older than 35 years of age in 2018, which is the most recent year of data (MiTracking data portal).
-A heart attack, also called an acute myocardial infarction, happens when the blood that brings oxygen to the heart is severely reduced or completely blocked.
-This is usually caused by buildup of fat, cholesterol, or other substances in an artery in the heart.2
+About every 40 seconds, someone in the United States has a heart attack.
+A heart attack, also known as myocardial infarction, happens when the blood that brings oxygen to the heart is severely reduced or completely blocked and the heart muscle begins to die.
+This is usually caused by coronary artery disease or CAD.
+CAD is the build up of fat, cholesterol or other substances in an artery in the heart.
+It is the most common heart disease and the most likely to lead to a heart attack.
+For more cardiovascular information, visit Healthy Hearts